alescrnjar/LLM_Experiments/README.md

 * Extract the top scoring k=4 chunks, i.e. the most relevant for answering the user's question.
 * Use these chunks to construct the final chain for answering the question.

+# GraphRAG

+Perform a simple GraphRAG to ask a question relative to the content of an example text.
+GraphRAG performs better when the answer to a question relies on the knowledge of the context as a whole, rather than on one or multiple specific chunks.
+The script makes use of LLMGraphTransformer from langchain_experimental (version: 0.0.62).
+The knowledge graph is plotted with libraries networkx and matplotlib.

 # Required Libraries

 * langchain 0.1.11
 * openai 1.11.1
 * langchainhub-0.1.15
+* langchain-community: 0.2.9
+* langchain-experimental: 0.0.62